shysolocup/pangine/README.md

 new lobby.Value("name", content); // values in the lobby that can be called using lobby.name

-new lobby.PlayerValue("name", content); // new player value added to every new player that joins and can be called using player.name
+new lobby.StarterPlayerValue("name", content); // new starter player value added to every new player that joins and can be called using player.name

 new player.Value("name", content); // values in a single player that can be called using player.name
 ```